sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 my favourite frequently used functions, such as *dumpArrayList*, *dumpHashTable* because there is no mechanism to textually include your favourite functions into the source when writing and testing.

-It is possible to split your script into multiple files, create libraries of your favoutite utilities etc. but I do not cover this topic.
+It is possible to split your script into multiple files, create libraries of your favoutite utilities etc.
+I do not cover this topic, the example script shows where/how to ``source`` you library files, and if you wish to create your own modules, see `How to Write a PowerShell Script Module <https://docs.microsoft.com/en-us/powershell/scripting/developer/module/how-to-write-a-powershell-script-module>`_.

 Introduction
 ============